-The Indiana University Bachelor of Arts (BA) in English degree at IUPUC will help you explore the diversity and richness of the English language.
+The Bachelor of Arts (BA) at IUPUC in English degree will help you explore the diversity and richness of the English language.
 You can complete the bachelor’s degree in English with concentrations in creative writing or literature.

-- Consider the socioeconomic, political, and historical contexts surrounding the author’s frame of reference
+- Consider socioeconomic, political, historical texts;

 To get a better feel for whether an IU degree in English is the right choice for you, explore our course descriptions.

-Large and small business enterprises of all types seek graduates with outstanding communication, writing skills, analytical ability, and critical thinking who can write and speak clearly and look at things from the perspectives of others.
+Organizations of all types seek graduates with outstanding communication, writing, and analytical skills—in other words, people who can write and speak clearly and look at things from the perspectives of others.
 An English degree from IUPUC is a broad and versatile degree that will provide you with a number of excellent academic and non-academic career options: